-- The company submits tax returns on its legal dates and pays the tax due (if any). - The company's records has not been inspected yet. - -The company is registered in value-added tax on 18 March 2020.
+- The Company submits tax returns on its legal dates and pays the tax due (if any). - The Company's records has not been inspected yet. - -The Company is registered in value-added tax on 18 March 2020.

-The Technology Company for Ecommerce Operations E-ASWAO MISR
+The Technology Company for Ecommerce Operations E-ASWAQ MISR

-- The Technology Company for Ecommerce Operations E-ASWAQ MISR was established on July 1, 2020, - the company submit the tax return on its legal dates. - The company has not been tax examined until now.
+- The Technology Company for Ecommerce Operations E-ASWAQ MISR was established on July 1, 2020. - the Company submit the tax return on its legal dates. - The Company has not been tax examined until now.

-- The company pays the tax on the legal dates and provides tax settlements in accordance with the provisions of the law. - the company regularly submits monthly and quarterly return - The company has not been tax examined until now.
+- The Company pays the tax on the legal dates and provides tax settlements in accordance with the provisions of the law. - The Company regularly submits monthly and quarterly return - The Company has not been tax examined until now.

-- -The company is registered in value-added tax. - -the company submits the tax return on its legal dates. - The company has not been tax examined until now.
+- -The Company is registered in value-added tax. - -the Company submits the tax return on its legal dates. - The Company has been tax examined from 1 July 2020 to 31 December 2022